apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Tropical Depression Ten to strengthen to Tropical Storm Idalia Sunday with path eyeing Florida as a hurricane**
+**The 'Fidelity Mafia' Behind Big Crypto - WSJ**

-You can read more about it [here](https://www.foxweather.com/weather-news/tracking-tropical-storm-threat-florida).
+You can read more about it [here](https://www.wsj.com/finance/currencies/the-fidelity-mafia-behind-big-crypto-953ad00e).

 ## Requirements
 - Python 3.8